Song0411/Word-Frequency-of-K-POP-Music-Project/README.md

 I believe I need to explore this in six steps, starting with data collection, then pre-processing the text, doing word frequency analysis and statistical analysis, and finally providing an in-depth interpretation of significant differences.

 The main data I need to collect is the lyrics text data, which is available from GitHub.
-In order to study this, I may need to use tools such as NLTK, Python, and so on.
+In order to study this, I may need to use tools such as NLTK, Python, Flourish and so on.